- Access Hard Drive On Mac

-Hard Drive Wont Show Up Mac
+- Glyph External Hard Drive Won't Show Up Mac

 Summary: Is your external drive WD My Passport not showing up on your Mac?
 Here's how to format a drive to be used on Mac, or repair a corrupted external hard drive.
 Besides, you can learn how to access the contents on WD My Passport that's not showing up on Mac Desktop/Finder/Disk Utility.